Dysphagia: What Happens During a Bedside Swallow Exam

 of a certain consistency, or drink no liquids at all.
 You may also need to modify

 your position while you eat.
-You may learn special mouth exercises and techniques
+You may learn special mouth exercises and methods to

-to help you swallow.
-If your swallowing is very poor, you may need to use a feeding
+help you swallow.
+If your swallowing is very poor, you may need to use a feeding tube

 How long it takes you to recover from dysphagia depends on its severity and cause.